 Legalization may have negative consequences for workers who compete with newly regularized immigrants, through increased competition for jobs and lower wages.

-Government budgets may be negatively affected through increased spending on social services, especially if newly legalized immigrants are relatively poor.
+Government budgets may be negatively affected due to increased spending on social services and use of tax credits.

-Issues of fairness make legalization a contentious tool for dealing with undocumented immigrants.
+Issues of fairness make legalization a politically contentious tool for dealing with unauthorized immigrants.